robrich/angular-tutorial/src/chapters/chapter10-route-not-found.md

 ### Overview

-We have not yet implemented a catch all route which will be the route that is used when Angular does not match any other configured routes.  .
+Right now if the user types in a route that Angular does not know about you will get the following error

 ![no route found](images/ng2/no-route-found.png)

-There are 2 ways to fix this.

-1. Make the TodoComponent the default so that it will redirect the user to that page.
-This is not as nice of a user experience since it does not alert the user that the url they were trying to go to does not exist.
-1. Create a "Not Found" component and redirect the user to that component if none of the other routes match.
-This is the preferred method and the one that we will cover.
+I prefer to solve this problem by creating a "Not Found" component and then redirecting the user to this component if they try to navigate to a route that does not exist.

 ### Goals